Mikaela/mikaela.github.io/pages/irc/bot.markdown

 ### Identifying

-The bot requires users to have password, but I always set the password as something from pwgen as I primarily identify users based on NickServ account or hostmask.
+*All users have a password in the bot, but I have made them invalid (by adding `!` in front of the hash in users.conf).
+If you have password set separately as said below, it will work.*

 * If you have a password, `/msg <bot> user identify username password`
-    * Passwords can be asked for me if needed, after getting one, change it immediately with `/msg <bot> user set password OLDPASSWORD NEWPASSWORD`
+    * Passwords can be asked from me if needed.
+After getting one, change it immediately with
+      `/msg <bot> user set password OLDPASSWORD NEWPASSWORD`
 * If you use NickServ account:
     * Use the `auth` command.
     * `/cycle` so extended-join sends your account name to the bot.